twanlass/twanlass.github.io/_posts/2014-09-04-building-resplashed.md

 This was achieved with 3 core techniques:

 1. **Responsive images.** No, we're not just talking about max-width: 100% here.
 Instead, we're talking about only loading images as big as they need to be.
 So instead of loading that huge image and scaling it down, we load an image at the exact dimensions we need which drastically reduce file size and load times.
-This is made incredibly simple with services like [Image Fly](http://imagefly.io).
+This is made incredibly simple with services like [imagefly](http://imagefly.io).

 	**Author's note:** the site isn't yet fully responsive.
 Come on - it's a weekend hack project ;-)